Low-exposure, high-quality multimodal speckle X-ray imaging via an intrinsic gradient-flow approach: Methods

 \subsection{Evaluation of Image Quality}

 We evaluated GF-MIST's performance by comparing its retrieved images to those obtained using the MIST approach developed in \citep{Alloo_Morgan_Paganin_Pavlov_2023}, which we call `RV-MIST' hereafter.
+We used the openly available Python script at \citep{Alloo2023MIST} to obtain the RV-MIST reconstructions.

 The Fourier ring correlation (FRC) was used to quantify the spatial resolution of the images, that is, the smallest length scale resolvable in the images.
 The FRC measures the correlation of two images in the frequency domain and is defined as

 where $F_1(\textbf{k}_\perp)$ and $F_2(\textbf{k}_\perp)$ are the Fourier transforms of image 1 and image 2, respectively, of the same sample.
 Images 1 and 2 were obtained by splitting the full twenty SBXI dataset in half and applying the GF-MIST/RV-MIST to each half.
 As the FRC curves were noisy, they were fitted to a complementary error function (erfc).
 The 0.143 FRC threshold criterion \citep{VANHEEL2005250} was then used as a cutoff for the spatial resolution.